On the location of ratios of zeros of special trinomials: Proofs

+All computations were done using Mathematica \cite{Wolfram} and/or SageMath software \cite{SAGE} on a 64-bit machine with 5-cores and intel microprocessor with 4.0 GB of RAM and processor speed 2.4GHz.

 In Figure \ref{a1}, we illustrate Theorem \ref{tn} by showing the location of ratios of distinct zeros of the polynomials $D(t; z_{n,j})$ corresponding to the choice of zero $z_{n,j}$ of each of the polynomials $P_{17}(z), P_{23}(z)$ and $P_{56}(z)$ in Table \ref{Bam2}.
+In Figure \ref{a2}, we illustrate Corollary \ref{tn1}.